Violetta0709/Violetta0709/README.md

 - [x] Using `Lombok` for models for API tests
 - [x] Objects serialization/deserialization for API requests/responses using `Jackson`
 - [x] Using request/response specifications for API tests
-- [x] Custom Allure listener for API requests/responses logging
+- [x] Custom Allure listener for clear API requests/responses logging
 - [x] `Allure TestOps` integration
 - [x] Autotests as test documentation
 - [x] `Github webhooks` on each push to trigger `Jenkins` build